 The Atheists In Kenya Society is an atheist organization, registered under the Societies Act (CAP108) in Kenya.
-It is the first non-religious society to be registered in Kenya.
+We are the first non-religious society to be registered in Kenya.
 We are a member organization of Humanists International.
 The society was registered on February 17, 2016.
 Harrison Mumia is the founder current president of the society.

 In 2013, a group of Kenyans met with the aim of establishing a non-religious society in Kenya.
 They held informal meetings in various restaurants in Nairobi and made use of social media to engage with like-minded Kenyans.
 This group included Ssemakula Mukiibi, Zack Wanambwa, Elizabeth Wangari, Ellen Mical, and Beatrice Mwikya.
 In 2015, the group applied for registration of the society, which was first rejected by the then Deputy Registrar of Societies in Kenya.

 On 14th January 2016, the Office of the Registrar of Societies formally wrote a letter declining to Register AIK.
 She stated that “The interests of peace and welfare or good order in Kenya would be likely to suffer prejudice by registering AIK.”
 Atheists In Kenya Society was clearly being discriminated against.
 The atheists began working on a lawsuit to compel the Office of the Registrar to register AIK.

 In April, the then-attorney general, Prof. Githu Muigai released a statement suspending our registration, citing complaints from religious organizations.
 Harrison Mumia filed a suit at the the High Court of Kenya, challenged the suspension.
 In 2018, the High Court of Kenya quashed the suspension and had the society was reinstated.

 - To promote and practice the open, rational, and scientific examination of the universe and our place in it.